Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 3.1 Causes and types of allergies

 Allergies in Airedale Terriers can be triggered by environmental factors, food, or flea bites.
-Skin problems can be the result of these allergies or other skin conditions.
+Skin problems can result from these allergies or other skin conditions.

 3.2 Symptoms